szweibel/workshops/python.md

 <Secret>
 When creating variable statements in Python, you have to follow specific rules.
 Python processes code from left to right, and the order of elements is important.

-- avoid starting a variable name with numbers or special characters.
+- Avoid starting a variable name with numbers or special characters.
 For instance, names like 1_book, 1book, or those with special characters like @, #, $, etc., are not permitted in Python.
 Always initiate a variable with a letter and refrain from using special characters.

 - After starting with a letter, you can include numbers in the variable name, like book_1 or b1.
 However, the use of special characters at any point in the variable name is not allowed.